tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * Do you think we can avoid using the `parse_float()` function?

-  **Sample Answer:** Yes, we can do that by simply using the `float()` function.
+  **Sample Answer:** Yes, we can do that by only using the `float()` function.

   **Sample Answer:** Yes, we can avoid defining the `parse_float()` function and use the `float()` function instead, however, having this function returning the value of `nan` for non-numeric values is more secure and eases testing.

-* Is there any other way to define the dialog helper functions?
+* Is there any other way to define the dialogue helper functions?

-  **Sample Answer:** We could define a function that receives all the data from the current intent and have some nested `if` controlling the kind of dialog and response.
+  **Sample Answer:** We could define a function that receives all the data from the current intent and have some nested `if` controlling the kind of dialogue and response.

-  **Sample Answer:** I think this is a very efficient way to handle the different dialog types.
+  **Sample Answer:** I think this is a very efficient way to handle the different dialogue types.

 Slack out the following resources, encourage students to learn more about AWS Lambda and Lex.